The Black Cauldron (film): Plot

 The three witches arrive to recover the now-inert Black Cauldron.
-Having realized Gurgi's true friendship, Taran asks them to revive Gurgi in exchange for the cauldron, choosing to give up his sword.
-The witches honor the request and Gurgi is resurrected, much to everyone's joy.
-Taran and Eilonwy kiss and the four friends journey back home to Dallben.
+Having realized Gurgi's true friendship, Taran (with an opportunity provided by Fflewddur) asks them to revive Gurgi in exchange for the cauldron, choosing to give up his sword: Fflewddur challenges the witches into honoring the request and Gurgi is resurrected, much to everyone's joy.
+Taran and Eilonwy kiss and the four friends journey back to Dallben.
 Dallben and Doli watch them in a vision created by Hen Wen, and Dallben finally praises Taran for his heroism.